superluminar-io/serverless-workshop-web-go/content/lab0/_index.md

   ![AWS EC2 Volume Modify Modal](./ec2-volume-size.png)
 5. Wait until the change is applied.
 You can refreseh the page to see the latest status:
   ![AWS EC2 Volume State Processing](./ec2-volume-state-processing.png)
+6. When the modification is done, we need to reboot the instance for the larger volume to be mounted.
+ Just go back to Cloud9 and type `sudo reboot` into the terminal.

 ### Bootstrap
 - Go back to your Cloud9 environment